nihil21/fast-ica-pulp/README.md

-# semg-bss
+# FastICA - PULP
-Blind source separation of sEMG signals using PULP platform
+Implementation of FastICA algorithm for PULP platform

 ## Usage
 First of all, use `docker-compose run --rm pulp` to run the container and open a shell.